How to Apply for your Child Development Permit

 Step 5: View and Print your Permit Online

 The Commission on Teacher Credentialing (Commission) will only provide credentials, certificates, and permits through an online view and print process.
 The Commission will no longer print and mail these documents; they will be available online to colleges, universities, employers and the document holder within 48 hours of issuance.
 At that time, a document may be printed from the Commission's website.
+To check on your permit status, click on the link below and create a (free) educator profile with a login.

 Contact any of the Child Development Faculty